 - Clinics three to four days a week at our San Diego Campus.

 - Mobile clinics that bring our services to neighborhoods in San Diego.

 - General veterinary care, including preventive and basic sick care.*

 - Wellness resources including vaccinations, flea medication and education.

 - Pharmacy services.

 Please bring your dog(s) on a leash and cat(s) inside a cat carrier (one cat per carrier).
-If we are unable to safely handle an animal, we may recommend you seek vaccination services with your veterinarian.
+If we are unable to safely handle an animal, we may recommend you seek services with your veterinarian.